NVIDIA/TensorRT/plugin/multilevelProposeROI/README.md

 ## Limitations

-Each number of anchors is capped at 4096 to support embedded devices with smaller shared memory capacity.
+The attribute `prenms_topk` is capped at 4096 to support embedded devices with smaller shared memory capacity.

 To enable support for a device with higher memory, calls to `sortPerClass`, `PerClassNMS` and `KeepTopKGatherBoxScore` can be modified in `MultilevelPropose` ([maskRCNNKernels.cu](https://github.com/NVIDIA/TensorRT/blob/main/plugin/common/kernels/maskRCNNKernels.cu)).